koppen/the-distance/README.md

 While we try to stay as closely to Vanilla as sensible, we've made the following changes to improve our gaming experience:

+- Hard difficulty - We want those zombie-converted villagers.
-- Fires don't spread
+- Fires don't spread - No one wants their build ruined by a random lightning strike.
-- Hard difficulty
+- Only one player needs to sleep to skip the night - this is as close to the singleplayer experience as possible.